-Atrial fibrillation and atrial flutter were reported in 2.8% of patients treated with BRUKINSA monotherapy.
+Atrial fibrillation and atrial flutter were reported in 3.2% of patients treated with BRUKINSA monotherapy.
 Patients with cardiac risk factors, hypertension, and acute infections may be at increased risk.
-Grade 3 or higher events of atrial fibrillation and atrial flutter were reported in 0.8% of patients treated with BRUKINSA monotherapy.
+Grade 3 or higher events were reported in 1.1% of patients treated with BRUKINSA monotherapy.
 Monitor signs and symptoms for atrial fibrillation and atrial flutter and manage as appropriate.